The Top Four-Year College and the Top University in Each State

 What are the best colleges and universities in America considered geographically by state?
-In this ranking we present the best four-year liberal arts college and the best full-fledged university in each of the 50 states.
+In this ranking we present the best four-year liberal arts college and the best full-fledged university in each of America’s 50 states.

 Most rankings of colleges and universities are top-heavy with schools from the East Coast (the Ivy League, MIT, etc.), California (Stanford, Cal Berkeley, etc.), and a few schools scattered throughout the rest of the country (University of Chicago, Vanderbilt, etc.).

-In this ranking, we make geographical diversity our main focus, looking for the best education offered in each state, from Alabama to Wyoming.
+In this ranking, we make geographical diversity our main focus, looking alas for the best education offered in each state, from Alabama to Wyoming.

 Our criteria for putting a school on this list include the reputation of the school and its faculty, its dedication to a broad liberal arts education, its accreditation, and its overall academic caliber compared to other institutions of the same type within the same state.